 Curiosity · Clarity · Connection

-A Baltimore studio applying epidemiology and causal-inference rigor to messy, real-world data, and to the systems that teach people how to reason through it.
-We design data architecture, build data-linkage and synthetic-data pipelines, and engineer privacy-first, agentic-AI workflows that turn chaotic data into authoritative, decision-ready intelligence.
+A Baltimore deep-tech R&D lab applying epidemiology and causal-inference rigor to messy, real-world data, and to the systems that teach people to reason through it.
+We build privacy-first, agentic-AI engines that turn chaotic, high-stakes data into decision-ready intelligence.

-End-to-end blueprints, relational schemas, and multi-system integrations built for regulated environments, so analytics and AI sit on a foundation that holds.
+innopathlearning.com →Relational schemas, multi-system integration, and pipelines built for regulated data, so analytics and AI sit on a foundation that holds.

 Reconstructing fragmented records and generating synthetic datasets to develop and stress-test methods safely, without exposing sensitive data.